domaine-hugh/domaine-hugh/README.md

 - 🔥 Positive, curious, self-motivated, self-reflected, take ownership of my work

 - 💡 Master of Engineering, and currently graduated from Immersive Web development bootcamp at <a href="https://junocollege.com/bootcamp/web-development">Juno College</a>

-- 🧐 Looking for a front end development position

 - 💬 How to reach me:[![Twitter][1.2]][1], or [![LinkedIn][2.2]][2], or email:[hughzhoutrt@gmail.com]
 <!-- Icons -->